decred/dcrdocs/docs/advanced/verifying-binaries.md

 ```

 If you see `Good signature from "Decred Release <release@decred.org>"`, then
 you're successful!
-You can trust that the `manifest.txt` came directly from
+You can trust that the `manifest.txt` came directly from the
-Decred.
+Decred project.

 The WARNING shown is not a problem.
 It just means you haven't told GnuPG that
 you want to trust Decred.